zotanna/python-p3-manual-migrations-and-downgrades/README.md

 ## Conclusion

 You should now have a basic idea of how to make all variety of changes to database schemas using SQLAlchemy and Alembic.
-Next, let's put these skills to the test with the Costume Store Lab.
+Next, let's discuss how to fill our databases a little more efficiently than we have so far.

 ***